On singularities of third secant varieties of Veronese embeddings: Singularities of third secant of

 \subsection{Defining equations of $\Sing(\sigma_3(X))$}

 As an immediate corollary of Theorem \ref{sing3vero}, we obtain defining equations of the singular locus in our third secant of Veronese embedding $\sigma_3(X)$.

 \begin{Coro} Let $X$ be the $n$-dimensional Veronese embedding as above.
-The singular locus of $\sigma_3(X)$ is cut out by $3\times 3$-minors of the two symmetric flattenings $\phi_{d-1,1}$ and $\phi_{d-2,2}$ unless $d=4$ and $n\ge3$ case, in which the (set-theoretic) defining ideal of the locus is the intersection of the ideal generated by the previous $3\times 3$-minors and the ideal generated by $3\times 3$-minors of $\phi_{d-1,1}$ and $4\times 4$-minors of $\phi_{d-\dtwo,\dtwo}$. \end{Coro} \begin{proof} It is well-known that $\sigma_2(X)$ is cut out by $3\times 3$-minors of the two $\phi_{d-1,1}$ and $\phi_{d-2,2}$ (see \cite[thm.
-3.3]{Kan}).
-It is also easy to see that $D$, the locus of degenerate forms inside $\sigma_3(X)$, is cut out by $3\times 3$-minors of $\phi_{d-1,1}$ and $4\times 4$-minors of $\phi_{d-\dtwo,\dtwo}$ by the argument in Remark \ref{deg_conormal} and Proposition \ref{eqn_s3}.
+The singular locus of $\sigma_3(X)$ is cut out by $3\times 3$-minors of the two symmetric flattenings $\phi_{d-1,1}$ and $\phi_{d-2,2}$ unless $d=4$ and $n\ge3$ case, in which the (set-theoretic) defining ideal of the locus is the intersection of the ideal generated by the previous $3\times 3$-minors and the ideal generated by $3\times 3$-minors of $\phi_{d-1,1}$ and $4\times 4$-minors of $\phi_{d-\dtwo,\dtwo}$. \end{Coro} \begin{proof} It is well-known that $\sigma_2(X)$ is cut out by $3\times 3$-minors of the two $\phi_{d-1,1}$ and $\phi_{d-2,2}$ (see \cite[Theorem 3.3]{Kan}).
+It is also easy to see that $\mathcal{D}$, the locus of degenerate forms inside $\sigma_3(X)$, is cut out by $3\times 3$-minors of $\phi_{d-1,1}$ and $4\times 4$-minors of $\phi_{d-\dtwo,\dtwo}$ by the argument in Remark \ref{deg_conormal} and Proposition \ref{eqn_s3}.
 Thus, using these two facts the conclusion is straightforward by Theorem \ref{sing3vero}. \end{proof}

 \paragraph*{\textbf{Acknowledgements}} The author would like to express his deep gratitude to Giorgio Ottaviani for introducing the problem, giving many helpful suggestions to him, and encouraging him to complete this work.
-He also gives thanks to Luca Chiantini and Luke Oeding for useful conversations with them.
+He also gives thanks to Luca Chiantini and Luke Oeding for useful conversations with them and anonymous referees for their appropriate and accurate comments.